-This sweet and savory Cranberry Apple Sausage Stuffing is a delicious complement to your Thanksgiving turkey featuring the wonderful flavors of the season.
+This sweet and savory Cranberry Apple Sausage Stuffing is a delicious complement to your Thanksgiving turkey with wonderful seasonal flavors.

 For some the highlight of the Thanksgiving turkey dinner is not the turkey itself but the stuffing, also called dressing.
 We look forward to eating the leftover stuffing the day after Thanksgiving.
 Over the years our holiday favorite has been my Chestnut, Pear, and Wild Rice Stuffing but this year I decided to try something different.
 This Cranberry Apple Sausage Stuffing featured all the flavors of the season and it was a big hit on Thanksgiving Day.